tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 1. Authenticator Generation
    - The API MUST support the inclusion of attestation credentials within the Certificate message provided as input.

-2. Context Retrieval
-   - The certificate_request_context MUST be provided in all cases to ensure proper validation of Evidence.
-   - The receiving endpoint MUST use the "get context" API to retrieve the `certificate_request_context` associated with the exported authenticator as attestation-based authentication requires strict enforcement of the request context.
-This ensures that the freshness of Evidence can be verified.

-3. Authenticator Validation
+2. Authenticator Validation
-   - The API MUST verify that the Evidence within the Certificate message is cryptographically valid and bound to the certificate_request_context.
+   - The API MUST support verification that the Evidence in the Certificate message is cryptographically valid and correctly bound to the TLS session and the associated certificate_request_context.

 # Security Considerations